sergueyarellano/tddpractice/docs/b.part1.md

 - abstractions

 ## Patterns that work well
-Since I need to write a piece of code? that acts as a middleware (backend that receives requests and composes new ones to other domains), I'm going to choose the simplest pattern ever, the module pattern, which looks like this:
+Since I need to write a piece of code that acts as a middleware (backend that receives requests and composes new ones to other domains), I'm going to choose the simplest pattern ever, the module pattern, which looks like this:

 ```javascript
 module.exports = {